terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 func SlashAndResetMissCounters(ctx sdk.Context, k Keeper)
 ```

-This function is called at the end of every `SlashWindow` and will check the miss counters of every validator to see if that validator met the minimum valid votes defined in the parameter [`MinValidPerWindow`](#minvalidperwindow) (did not miss more than the threshold).
+This function is called at the end of every `SlashWindow` and will check the miss counters of every validator to determine whether that validator met the minimum valid votes defined in the parameter [`MinValidPerWindow`](#minvalidperwindow).

 If a validator does not reach the criteria, their staked funds are slashed by [`SlashFraction`](#slashfraction), and they are jailed.